Rocket Girl Coaching

 Disability Equality Training

-The purpose of the training is to remove any ignorance and awkwardness when discussing disability and providing the skills to engage confidently with people with disabilities, who may be employees, team members, customers or members of the public,
+The purpose of the training is to build confidence, remove any ignorance and awkwardness when discussing disability and providing the skills to engage confidently with people with disabilities, who may be employees, team members, customers or members of the public.

-I provide consultancy for the Flying Disabled campaign (regularly featured on BBC radio and TV) to enable passengers who are wheelchair users to fly with dignity and safety.
+I also provide consultancy for the Flying Disabled campaign (regularly featured on BBC radio and TV) to enable passengers who are wheelchair users to fly with dignity and safety.
 I also work alongside Gearup TV and the UK Chapter of Women In Aviation to promote inclusion, diversity and STEM in business and aviation.
+I am also on the Royal Air Force Museum Access Advisory Group in London.

 I will cover areas including the social and medical models, the Equality Act 2010 (the legal jargon), what is meant by adjustments, the language of disability, communication, physical disabilities, Deaf awareness, visual impairments and neurodiverse disabilities.
 And we’ll have some fun along the way.